rnd-team-dev/plotoptix/README.rst

 - GPU acceleration using RT Cores, and everything else what comes with `OptiX 6.0 <https://developer.nvidia.com/optix>`__
 - callbacks at the scene initialization, start and end of each frame raytracing, end of progressive accumulation
 - image output to `numpy <http://www.numpy.org>`__ array, or save to popular image file formats
-- hardware accelerated H.264 video output to MP4 file format
+- hardware accelerated video output to MP4 file format using `NVENC 9.0 <https://developer.nvidia.com/nvidia-video-codec-sdk>`__
 - Tkinter based UI or headless raytracer

 System Requirements